PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Multi-Class Classification Experiments

 \subsection{Experimental Set-up}

 This section details the experimental set-up for our multi-class classification experiments.

 \paragraph{Datasets} We use $6$ datasets commonly found in tabular benchmarks \cite{matthias2021openml}.
-These datasets reflect a range of sample-sizes, and dimensions, and number of classes.
-We use $80\%$ to train and fit various UQ methods, and $20\%$ as our test-set.
+These datasets reflect a range of sample sizes, dimensions, and number of classes.
+We use $80\%$ to train and fit various UQ methods, and $20\%$ as our test set.

-\paragraph{Baseline Methods} We compare PCS against four popular conformal multi-class classification methods: Adaptive Prediction Sets (APS) \cite{romano2020classification}, Regularized Adaptive Prediction Sets (RAPS) \cite{angelopoulos2022uncertaintysetsimageclassifiers}, Top$K$, and Majority Vote \cite{gasparin2024merginguncertaintysetsmajority}.
-Apart from Majority Vote, we use the implementation of all conformal methods from the software package \texttt{MAPIE} \cite{Cordier2023Flexible}.
-We generate prediction intervals for both methods with the following ML models: $\ell_2$ regularized Logistic Regression, Random Forests \cite{breiman2001random}, AdaBoost \cite{freund1997decision}, XGBoost \cite{chen2016xgboost}, and a 1-hidden layer multi-layer perceptron (MLP).
-We choose regularization parameters in $\ell_2$ regularized Logistic Regression via $3$-fold cross-validation.
-For other ML models, we use the default hyper-parameters from \texttt{scikit-learn} \cite{scikit-learn}.
-For Majority Vote, we combine prediction intervals from all models listed above.
+\paragraph{Baseline Methods} We compare PCS against three popular conformal multi-class classification methods: Adaptive Prediction Sets (APS) \cite{romano2020classification}, Regularized Adaptive Prediction Sets (RAPS) \cite{angelopoulos2022uncertaintysetsimageclassifiers}, and Top$K$ \footnote{We do not compare to J+aB as we cannot find an implementation of the method for classification.}.
+We use the implementation of all conformal methods from the software package \texttt{MAPIE} \cite{Cordier2023Flexible}.
+We generate prediction sets for all methods with the following ML models: $\ell_2$-regularized logistic regression, Random Forests \cite{breiman2001random}, AdaBoost \cite{freund1997decision}, XGBoost \cite{chen2016xgboost}, and a one-hidden-layer multi-layer perceptron (MLP).
+We choose regularization parameters in $\ell_2$-regularized logistic regression via $3$-fold cross-validation.
+For other ML models, we use the default hyperparameters from \texttt{scikit-learn} \cite{scikit-learn}.

-\paragraph{PCS Hyper-parameters} We use all models listed above as candidate models, and choose $k$ as we did in the regression experiments; see \cref{sec:PCS_reg} for a description.
+\paragraph{PCS Hyperparameters} We use all models listed above as candidate models, and choose $k=1$ as we did in the regression experiments; see \cref{sec:PCS_reg} for a description.
 We generate intervals using $B = 1000$ bootstraps.

 \paragraph{Metrics} We measure coverage and average size of prediction sets on the test set.
 We aim for $90\%$ coverage, i.e., we set $\alpha = 0.1$.
-Size of prediction sets is normalized by the number of classes, $C$.
+The size of prediction sets is normalized by the number of classes, $C$.
 Results are averaged across 10 train-test splits.